 There are a lot of questions that need to be answered when migrating to the AWS Cloud.
 Who will be handling the migration to AWS?
 What migration approach is right for you?
-Will you fully embrace the cloud architecture?
+Will you fully embrace cloud architecture?
+Check out our answers below.

-We recommend that you take time to fully plan out your migration to AWS and ensure that you are taking full advantage of its capabilities.
+We recommend that you take the time to fully plan out your migration to AWS and ensure that you are taking full advantage of its capabilities.
 For starters, you need to fully understand the AWS platform which is constantly being enhanced with new services.
 Then you optimize for AWS which requires more effort and planning but allows you to fully utilize resources at all times.
-The auto scaling service (both scaling out and back in), means you will not pay for compute resources that you don’t need.
-In addition to the efficiency achieved with auto scaling, AWS can be built to be highly available using Elastic Load Balancing (ELB) and other services.
+The auto-scaling service (both scaling out and back in), means you will not pay for computing resources that you don’t need.
+In addition to the efficiency achieved with auto-scaling, AWS can be built to be highly available using Elastic Load Balancing (ELB) and other services.
 In order to avoid potential issues with your applications, you need to build in redundancy and security to various layers of your AWS environment.

 Connectria and AWS